jmonlong/manu-vggafannot/manuscript.md

 Hence, we are now manipulating genomic objects, like sequencing reads, epigenetic regions, or genomic variants, in the pangenome graph space.
 Currently, those results are typically flattened or "surjected" onto the linear reference genome.
 As with the linear genome reference, organizing and visualizing genomic annotation in the pangenome will be essential.
-User-friendly querying and visualization options are required for the adoption of the pangenomic paradigm.
+User-friendly querying and visualization options are required to adopt the pangenomic paradigm.

-Several interactive visualization tools for pangenomes exist, but mostly focus on representing the graph topology, with tool-specific approaches to the integration of additional information layers.
+Several interactive visualization tools for pangenomes exist, but mainly focus on representing the graph topology, with tool-specific approaches to integrate additional information layers.
 We provide a short review of several of them here:

-* **Bandage-NG[@{https://github.com/asl/BandageNG}]**, a derivative of Bandage[@bandage], can interactively visualize assembly graphs, and scales to pangenomes up to hundreds of thousands of nodes on modern computers.
+* **Bandage-NG**[@{https://github.com/asl/BandageNG}], a derivative of Bandage[@bandage], can interactively visualize assembly graphs, and scales to pangenomes up to hundreds of thousands of nodes on modern computers.
 * **GfaViz** is another interactive sequence graph visualization tool that supports version 2 of the Graphical Fragment Assembly (GFA) format and its new features[@doi:10.1093/bioinformatics/bty1046].
 In particular, it can represent the different paths annotated in the GFA file.
 GfaViz cannot load additional annotation files: the annotations, written for example as GFA *paths*, must be included in the main pangenome file to be accessible during exploration.